 Macmillan consultant in palliative medicine, Chesterfield Royal Hospital NHS Foundation Trust

 David Brooks has been Macmillan consultant in palliative medicine in Chesterfield Royal Hospital for 25 years.
-He is the chair of the RCP’s Joint Specialty Committee for Palliative Medicine and a past president of the Association for Palliative Medicine.
+He has recently demitted as the chair of the RCP’s Joint Specialty Committee for Palliative Medicine and is a past president of the Association for Palliative Medicine.
 He is also a member of the Palliative Medicine Specialty Certificate Examination Standard Setting Group.

 Dr David Brooks FRCPMacmillan consultant in palliative medicine, Chesterfield Royal Hospital NHS Foundation Trust